MarquisOgre/digiswap-document/products/lottery/lottery-guide.md

 ‌Buying tickets is easy.&#x20;

-You just need a little DGP though: each ticket costs approximately $5 USD (the exact DGP price is set at the start of the round).
+You just need a little DIGIS though: each ticket costs approximately $5 USD (the exact DIGIS price is set at the start of the round).

 You can choose to either randomize your lottery ticket numbers, or to choose your ticket numbers manually.
 Choose between the randomized numbers and manual numbers tabs below for a guide to each method.